moist-mason/MasonsCalculator/MasonsCalculator/README.txt

 - Natural Logarithms: You can find the natural logarithm (base e) of a number
 - Percentages: You can find the percentage decimal form of a number (divides the number by 100)
 - Exponents: You can take one number to the power of a second number
-- Square Roots: You can take the square root of a number
+- Roots: take the nth root of one number of a second number